 “I don’t know what I want.
 Coffee may help.”

-“We never said we were in love,” Jake admitted.
-“The age difference was too great.
+“We never said we were in love,” Jake admits.
+“The age difference is too great.
 He seemed to absorb my experience and point of view as a classical composer.
 He didn’t find it a contradiction to his life as a rocker.
 He wanted to synthesize these oppositions into performance.
 He was a genius who brought out the best in everyone, as if he could see possibilities that anyone else would ignore.”

 “He was an incredible preacher with my Dignity charges, much better than I ever was.”